 Plants and algae are the dominant forms of life on Earth, forming the basis of all food chains and thus underpinning all life on Earth.
 The oxygen we breathe and the food that animals depend on all starts with plants.
 How do plants allocate their energy resources between reproduction and other functions like growth, stress tolerance and defence against herbivores?
 Understanding how plants trap energy, grow, develop and set seed is fundamental to what we do in the Plant Sciences.
-Plants can't run away, so they produce natural defensive toxins to protect themselves from herbivores.
-We are studying the toxins found naturally in eucalyptus tress to improve koala health.
+Plants can't run away; instead, they produce chemical and physical defences to protect themselves from herbivores.
+A focus of our research is on the toxins that all plants make naturally, and how this affects the animals that eat them.
 We are also using genetic technologies to develop non-toxic varieties of crop plants that are safe for human consumption.

-Can plants and algae contribute to a sustainable future?
+Can plants contribute to a sustainable future?

-Algae are amazingly versatile and productive members of aquatic food webs.
-We are examining ways to use algae in sustainability approaches such as the biosequestration of carbon, biosynthesis of biofuel, and bioremediation of polluted waters.
-We are interested in the interactions of terrestrial plants with nutrients, invertebrates and microbes in the soil.
-Can we manage these interactions to achieve environmental sustainability in a time of significant environmental change?
-We look from the molecular scale to the landscape scale, and develop and apply cutting edge technologies to address these questions.
+Our work explicitly works toward many of the UN Sustainability Goal.
+We study the interactions of plants with nutrients, invertebrates and microbes in the soil.
+The big question is: can we manage these interactions to achieve environmental sustainability in a time of significant environmental change?
+We use cutting edge technologies to address the problems at different scales, from the molecular level through to the scale of whole landscapes.
 This scientific understanding ultimately needs to inform policy, and we believe in applying our research findings to issues of national and international significance.